ShaunCurtis/GitHubSite/site/Building-a-Database-Application-in-Blazor/Building-a-Database-Application-in-Blazor-Part-1.md

 1. You can build your code with common code for Server and WASM projects.
 With care you can write an application that can be deployed either way as is the case with this project.
 2. Both WASM and Server can be run from the same web site, and you can switch between the two.
 3. Be very careful about the terminology.
 Understand the different meanings of "Page".

+If you're reading this article well into the future, check the readme in the repository for the latest version of the article set.

 ## History